 Xi Jinping is quite keen on this, which could also be part of the justification for the persecution of Muslims.

-The methodology in all this is indoctrination or elimination.
-Not exactly what most liberals like.
+The methodology in all this is: indoctrination or elimination.
+Not exactly what most ‘progressive’ liberals think they are buying in to.
 Communism is an oppressive system that does not cater for the individual.
-It makes a claim that since the collective is made up of individuals it is for the individual.
+It makes a claim that since the collective is made up of individuals it is for the individual, but it clearly is not.
 Individual sheep, maybe.
 But it’s a weak claim.
 Collectivism is the enemy of the individual.

 Defenders of Communism will attempt to deflect attention away from the failures in the USSR, Cuba …